top of page

 web image 119.png

-Kinesthetic learners process information best when they are physically engaged during the learning process.
+Kinesthetic learners process information most effectively when they are physically engaged in the learning process.

 The Kinesthetic Learner

-Auditory learners are students who tend to learn best when instruction or information is delivered orally.
-Other characteristics include a preference for talking, listening, and other social interactions; an ease of remembering names and songs.
+Auditory learners tend to learn best when instruction or information is delivered orally.
+They often prefer talking, listening, and engaging in social interactions, and they have an ease in remembering names and songs.

 The Auditory Learner